mozilla/miracle/docs/local.rst

     docker run -it --rm \
         -e "DB_HOST=..." -e "DB_USER=..." -e "DB_PASSWORD=..." \
         mozilla/miracle:1.0.5 shell

-TODO: Figure out a convenient way to get and pass the environment variables into the docker container.

 The docker container includes a helper script to connect to the Postgres database with all connection information taken from the